autopilotcode/1-css-basics/README.md

+1_CSS_Basics
+folders[1-5]

+-Diving Into the Basics of CSS
+-Diving Deeper into CSS
+-More on Selectors  CSS Features
+-Practicing the Basics

-Clone this project to your device.
+Clone this project to your device, open index.html file in your browser and you'll see the result:

-You will see the result.

-Option 1 ssh (preferable, because more safety): git clone git@github.com:autopilotcode/1_CSS_Basics.git

-Option 2 https: git clone https://github.com/autopilotcode/1_CSS_Basics.git
+-option 1 ssh (preferable, because more secure): git clone git@github.com:autopilotcode/2_CSS_Confident.git -option 2 https: git clone https://github.com/autopilotcode/2_CSS_Confident.git